 Nothing quite compares to the satisfaction of a well-crafted revenge film.
 Why, you ask?
 It’s because revenge resonates with that simmering grudge we’ve all held at some point in our lives, whether it’s the sting of a broken heart or the weight of betrayal.
 Revenge movies tap into that universal desire for retribution.

-These cinematic gems offer a cathartic experience, where the underdog takes matters into their own hands to settle scores.
+These cinematic gems were curated by revenge movie experts and offer a cathartic experience, where the underdog takes matters into their own hands to settle scores.
 They’re often marked by intense violence, visceral action, and a protagonist who emerges as the ultimate anti-hero.

 Today, we’re diving into the world of revenge movies, curated by passionate movie enthusiasts.
 We’ve combed through cinematic history to bring you the most satisfying tales of vengeance.
 From classics like Darkman to cult favorites like The Crow, our curated list showcases the finest examples of this thrilling genre.
 So, let’s embark on this journey through 26 of the best revenge movies of all time.
-And if we’ve missed any good movies about vengeance, don’t hesitate to share your favorites in the comments below.
+And if we’ve missed any good vengeance movies, don’t hesitate to share your favorites with us on Twitter.

 Release Date: May 13, 1994